DataDog/documentation/content/en/workflows/build.md

   - P2 Set Fallback Workflows
 -->

 To build a workflow, navigate to the [Workflows page][1] under **Integrations**.
 The Workflows page lists existing workflows together with each workflow's author and the dates that each workflow was last modified and executed.
 Hover over a workflow for the options to delete or clone the workflow.
+Toggle **My workflows** if you want to see only workflows that you crated.

 ## Create a workflow

 To create a workflow, click **New workflow**, enter a name for the workflow, and click **Create**.
-You can build your workflow out by dragging actions into the workflow canvas, or use JSON.
+You can build your workflow out by dragging steps into the workflow canvas, or use JSON.

 ### Build a workflow with the workflow builder

-1. Click an integration in the actions catalog and drag the desired action onto the workflow canvas.
-You can also search for an action using the search bar.
+1. Click an integration in the catalog pane and drag the desired step onto the workflow canvas.
+You can also search for a step using the search bar.
-{{< img src="workflows/add-action.mp4" alt="Drag an action onto the workflow canvas" video="true"  >}}
+{{< img src="workflows/add-step.mp4" alt="Drag a step onto the workflow canvas" video="true"  >}}
-1. Click on the action in the workflow canvas to configure it or add outputs or context variables.
-For more information, see [inputs, outputs, and context variables](#inputs-outputs-and-context-variables).
+1. Click on the step in the workflow canvas to configure it or view its outputs or context variables.
+For more information on outputs and context variables, see [Passing data between steps](#passing-data-between-steps)(#inputs-outputs-and-context-variables).
-1. After you're done configuring the action, drag another action onto the workflow canvas to continue building out your workflow, or save the workflow if you're done.
+1. After you're done configuring the step, drag another step onto the workflow canvas to continue building out your workflow, or save the workflow if you're done.

 You can edit a step in the workflow at any time by clicking on it.